albar965/littlenavmap-manual/en/MENUS.md

 A warning dialog will also be shown if the departure airport has parking positions but none is assigned in the flight plan.

 #### ![Save Flight Plan as GFP](../images/icons/saveasgfp.png "Save Flight Plan as GFP") Save Flight Plan as GFP{#save-flight-plan-as-gfp}
-Exports the flight plan in GFP format used by the Flight1 GTN 650/750.
+Exports the flight plan in GFP format used by the _Flight1 GTN 650/750_.

+Note that any missing waypoints will be displayed as locked in the unit which will happen more often if the AIRAC cycles do not match between _Little Navmap_ and the GTN.

-The default directory to save the flight plans for GTN units is `C:\Program Files (x86)\Lockheed Martin\Prepar3D v3\F1TGTN\FPL`.
-Note that you might need to change the user priviledges on this directory.
-Give yourself full control on this directory, otherwise the flight plans might not show up in the GTN.
+The default directory to save the flight plans for the GTN units is `C:\Program Files (x86)\Lockheed Martin\Prepar3D v3\F1TGTN\FPL`.
+You might need to change the user priviledges on this directory if your saved flight plans do not show up in the GTN.
+Give yourself full control on this directory to avoid this.

 #### ![Add Google Earth KML](../images/icons/kmlfileopen.png "Add Google Earth KML") Add Google Earth KML {#add-google-earth-kml}

 Allows to add one or more Google Earth KML or KMZ file to the map display.
 All added KML or KMZ files will be reloaded on start up.
 Reload and centering can be switched off in the `Options` dialog on the `Startup` and `User Interface` tab.

+Due to the variety of KML files it is not guaranteed that all files will show up properly on the map.

 #### ![Clear Google Earth KML from Map](../images/icons/cancel.png "Clear Google Earth KML from Map") Clear Google Earth KML from Map {#clear-google-earth-kml-from-map}